-Here's How To Choose the Best Manual Drip Coffee Maker
+How To Choose the Best Manual Drip Coffee Maker

 Your Grinder is Still the Most Important Purchase!

-Some need less time to brew, and some need more time to brew.
-If you subscribe to the BS mantra ‘time is money', choosing the wrong brewer will-piss-you-right-off.
+Make sure that you know how much time you want to dedicate to making coffee.
+Some coffee makers need less time to brew, and some need more.
+If you subscribe to the BS mantra ‘time is money,’ choosing the wrong brewer will piss you right off.

 Portability – Where will you Brew?